B2B

 3. Influencer - A person who can influence other members of the buying committee

-Three circular images showcasing b2b marketing personas labeled as "Decision Maker," "Champion," and "Influencer," each accompanied by a brief description below.
+Three circular images showcasing b2b buyer personas labeled as "Decision Maker," "Champion," and "Influencer," each accompanied by a brief description below.

 Your marketing and advertising efforts should address their needs and concerns when it comes to buying and using your product or service.